 What makes Wisteria brachybotrys different compared to other wisterias are its silky leaves, that are creamy white with a yellowish spot in the centre.

-Fragrant flowers are sweeter smelling than floribunda or sinensis wisterias.r
+Fragrant flowers are sweeter smelling than Floribunda or Sinensis Wisterias, blooming in late spring or early summer.

 You can help speed up the blooming process by feeding wisteria plants every spring using compost and mulch to help retain moisture and control weeds.
 Also, feed with sulphate of potash in summer.